lccc-project/lccc/README.md

 ## Backends

-The following code generators are available (A check indicates the backend is complete):
+The following code generators are available or planned (A check indicates the backend is complete):

 - [ ] x86 (direct codegen)
 - [ ] llvm